Intersection Accident Claims in Ada, OK

 Uncontrolled Intersections

-For vehicles arriving at the same time, the right vehicle has priority.
+For simultaneous arrival, the right vehicle has priority.

 Left-Turn Right-of-Way

-The left-turn yield rule applies regardless of green signal except where the green arrow gives explicit priority.
+The left-turn yield rule applies regardless of green signal unless a green arrow signal applies.

 Pedestrian Right-of-Way